ddavidson99/dyzbox/memory-bank/activeContext.md

     - Made UI components reusable across different parts of the application
     - Optimized space usage with compact sidebar and appropriate font sizes

+11. **Multi-Provider Authentication Strategy**: We've designed a provider-based authentication approach:
+    - Users authenticate with either Google or Microsoft through OAuth
+    - Primary provider identity stored in our database as the user identifier
+    - Ability to link additional email providers to the same user identity
+    - Support for changing primary provider while maintaining single user account
+    - Clear separation between authentication identity and email provider access

 ## Open Questions

 1. How can we optimize the Gmail API usage to handle large email volumes efficiently?